milesbarr/minifier/README.md

 # Minifier

-A Python tool for minifying web assets by removing unnecessary whitespace, comments, and other redundant content while preserving functionality.
+A Python tool for minifying website assets by removing unnecessary whitespace, comments, and other redundant content while preserving functionality.

 ## Features